ColuLocalNetwork/CLN-solidity/docs/tutorial.md

 Viewing the [transaction](https://ropsten.etherscan.io/tx/0x350fe7bad490baa8a0446c8f5f76bb913b8238fcd882832bb7b4b3e354d1b9c6) you may think some complex stuff happened there.
 Well, I'll try to sum it up.

 - `CurencyFactory` transfers the CLN to itself.
 He can do it cause I gave him an allowance for this before.
-- Then he transfers the tokens to Market Maker letting him do his mathematical magic.
+- Then he transfers the tokens to `MarketMaker` letting him do his mathematical magic.
 More techically speaking he approves `MM` to use `CLN`, and calls `MM`'s  `change` function.
 - In return the `CurencyFactory` receives `CC` tokens.
 - He sends the tokens back to the sender.

 As you see, `CurrencyFactory` It's really just an intermediary that calls `MarketMaker` and holds some data about issuances.
 The bottom line is I've got around 1,139 `CC` for 1000 `CLN`.
 Now I'll add my `CC` token to MyEtherWallet, so I can easily see my tokens.
 I encourage you to do this with your Community Currency also, just for fun as I say.

 You can call `insertCLNtoMarketMaker` multiple times, exchanging more CLN for your home-baked Community Currency.
 By the way did you noticed that the CLN/CC exchange rate changes?
 This is because as you exchange more CLN for CC, your CC becomes more valuable and so It's price grows.
-That's how Market Maker works, we'll get into it in the second part of the tutorial.
+That's how `MarketMaker` works, we'll get into it in the second part of the tutorial.

 You call `extractCLNfromMarketMaker` to get your CLN back.
 If you exchange all you CC to CLN you'll get the innitial CLN ammount, no CLN lost.

 Only token issuer can call `insertCLNtoMarketMaker` and `extractCLNtoMarketMaker`.
-For everyone else to be able to exchange CLN/CC we need to open the CC's Market Maker for public usage.
+For everyone else to be able to exchange CLN/CC we need to open the CC's `MarketMaker` for public usage.
 This is done to give sufficient time for the currency issuer.
 As I explained before CLN/CC rate depends on the CC demand.
 When the token just created the demand for CC is low, so the currency issuer has an advantage to buy CLN for a cheapest price.
 Other preparations might not be related to crypto at all.

 When issuer is ready he releases the Community Currency to the world.
 Let's call the function `openMarket` of the `CurrencyFactory`, giving it `CC`'s address as the argument.
-After the [transaction](https://ropsten.etherscan.io/tx/0x5e86f8ab823098065f7e6c172e3b3f9baaea280c9125d56b6639b7b666d8fe18) is confirmed anyone can use the Market Maker contract, and the issuer has no advantage to other participants.
-We will learn more about Market Maker functions and internal mechanins in the second part of this tutorial.
+After the [transaction](https://ropsten.etherscan.io/tx/0x5e86f8ab823098065f7e6c172e3b3f9baaea280c9125d56b6639b7b666d8fe18) is confirmed anyone can use the `MarketMaker` contract, and the issuer has no advantage to other participants.
+We will learn more about `MarketMaker` functions and internal mechanins in the second part of this tutorial.